pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

   <img src="Images/33.png">
 </div>

 Even though end-to-end learning has seen many successes, it is not always the best approach.
 For example, end-to-end speech recognition works well.
 But I’m skeptical about end-to-end learning for autonomous driving.
-The next few chapters explain why.

 ### Pros and cons of end-to-end learning